Benjole/Benjole/README.md

 #### ⚛️ Higgs Boson to 4 Leptons Decay Analysis

-This project focused on leveraging Deep Neural Networks (DNNs) to better disentangle complex background processes within the decay channel of the Higgs boson to four leptons ($H \rightarrow 4\ell$).
+This project focused on using a Deep Neural Network to better disentangle complex background processes within a particular Higgs decay channel ($pp \rightarrow H \rightarrow 4\ell$).

 * **The Issue:** Traditional kinematical analyses can often be insensitive to the specific underlying **production process** of the Higgs boson.
 * **The Solution:** Using supplemental data (such as associated jet information), a Neural Network was trained to separate different Higgs production modes.
-* **My Contribution:** I developed an analysis pipeline to quantify the sensitivity of the trained DNN across various backgrounds, providing a comprehensive performance metric for the classification system.
+* **My Contribution:** I developed an analysis pipeline to quantify the sensitivity of the trained DNN across various backgrounds, assessing the feasability of a more detailed analysis.

 ---